-A student on a mandatory leave of absence must also complete the curriculum within the 150% (six (6) years following matriculation) standard timeline to achieve the degree as required by AOA-COCA and the LECOM requirements for graduation.
+A student on a mandatory leave of absence must also complete the curriculum within the 150% (six (6) years following matriculation) standard timeline to achieve the degree as required by LECOMCOM requirements for graduation.
 A student placed on a mandatory leave of absence may be required to take an examination prior to being permitted to return.
-If the time required for a student to complete the remaining curriculum, at any time, extends beyond the six-year rule, the student will be immediately dismissed without the right to appeal.
+If the student is unable to return within two years and has received permission from the Dean to continue matriculation, all coursework must be repeated.